yangacer/BehaviorDB/arch.markdown

 	</tbody>
 </table>

+####4. erase

-4. del Take an address as paramter and mark the address as free.
+Take an address as paramter and mark the address as free.

+####Miscellaneous
-5. head Take an address as parameter and get its chunk header.
+1. head Take an address as parameter and get its chunk header.
 This method implies a seek-to-chunk operation.

-6. pine Make an address is invisible/visible to client.
+2. pine Make an address is invisible/visible to client.
 Default is visible.

-7. tell2addr-off Translate seek head to address-offset pair.
+3. tell2addr-off Translate seek head to address-offset pair.

-8. addr-off2tell Reverse version of tell2addr-off.
+4. addr-off2tell Reverse version of tell2addr-off.

-9. lock
+5. lock

 - acquire Prevent all operations to a pool.

 - release Allow operations to a pool.